Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

+Interview Answer:
-**Interview point:** Coroutines provide the asynchronous execution model; `Flow` provides a stream of asynchronous values.
+> Coroutines provide the asynchronous execution model; `Flow` provides a stream of asynchronous values. ---

 ---